chain4travel/camino-docs/docs/developer/apis/camino-node-apis/p-chain.md

 ### platform&#46;getBalance

-Get the balance of CAM controlled by a given address.
+Get the balance of CAM controlled by given addresses.

 **Signature**